ElliotGestrin/NAOChat/configs/README.md

 ```
 > python3 main.py config=my_config IP=123.456.789 stream=True
 ```
+Note that to set a parameter to `False` you currently have to set it to something that in python evaluates to false, such as an empty string.

 To create a new config called `my_config` simply create the file `my_config.yaml` in the `configs` directory.
 Begining a name with `local_`, such as `local_my_config`, will make it not tracked by git.